rendaw/gettus/readme.md

 This project is fairly incomplete - there's no built in session management, proxy support, or redirects but it is entirely usable.
 I've interacted with AWS via their HTTP API and a number of websites using Gettus and encountered no issues so far.
-If you'd like to try your hand at implementing these features though PRs welcome.
+If you'd like to try your hand at implementing these features though, PRs welcome.

 ## Example (Cogettus)